 During Years 9 to 11, students will study a variety of Guided Pathway courses.
 These courses will all contribute to the qualifications a student will gain over the course of Key Stage 4.
 The courses currently being delivered at Key Stage 4 are included in the table below.

-Year 8 Guided Pathways books for 2019-21 will be sent home with student during the week commencing 07/01/2019 and can also be found here using the link below
+Year 8 Guided Pathways books for 2020-23 has been sent home with students during the week commencing 13/01/2019 and can also be found here using the link below

 A letter and information regarding our Guided Pathways Process for current Year 10 was send home via students at the beginning of January.
 Many thanks to parents and carers who will have discussed the content with their child.